 Certificate of Attendance

-Participants will receive a Certificate of Attendance upon successful completion of the Online Legal Spanish Program (successful completion is defined as at least 70% of all coursework).
+Participants will receive a Certificate of Attendance upon successful completion of the online Spanish for Lawyers course (successful completion is defined as at least 70% of all coursework).

 The online program will have asynchronous and synchronous components.
 Participants will watch lectures and complete exercises in their own time.
 They will also meet online once a week at a specified time.